SharedMobility/sharedmobility-archive/README.md

 [RideMap Bike Predict](https://github.com/SharedMobility/RideMap) - Address auto-lookup and weather conditions

 <b>You'll need a branch called gh-pages to publish</b>
-Otherwise the Master branch will appear.
+Otherwise the forked Master branch will appear instead of your custom site.
 In GitHub Desktop choose "Branch > New Branch" and add one called gh-pages.

-<b>How to update your local branch (once you've forked an upstream master listed above):</b><br>
+<b>How to update your local branch (once you've forked an upstream master listed above):</b>
-In Github Desktop, choose menu Branch > Merge Into Current Branch > "upstream/master".<br>
+In Github Desktop, choose menu Branch > Merge Into Current Branch > "upstream/master".
-Then click "push origin" to move update into your fork on GitHub.<br>
+Then click "push origin" to move update into your fork on GitHub.
-Add new pages to avoid merge conflicts with master.<br>
+Add new pages to avoid merge conflicts with master.
-We will move the master readme files so you can maintain a unique readme file.<br>
+We will move the master readme files so you can maintain a unique readme file.

 # Upcoming Projects